-The Group has chosen to prepare the consolidated statement of cash flows using the indirect method, which presents cash flows from operating activities as the income from operations adjusted for non-cash transactions, deferrals or accruals of past or future operating cash receipts or payments, and items of income or expense associated with investing or financing cash flows.
+The Group has chosen to prepare the consolidated statement of cash flows using the indirect method, which presents cash flows from operating activities as the income from operating cash receipts or payments, and items of income or expense associated with investing or financing cash flows.
 Interest paid on loans is presented as a financing activity.
 The Group has chosen to present dividends paid to its stockholders as a financing activity cash flow.
 In the cash flow statement, the Group has classified the principal portion of lease payments, as well as the interest portion, within financing activities.
 Lease payments are split between interest and principal portions in the cash flow statement.
 Lease payments for short-term leases, lease payments for leases of low-value assets and variable lease payments not included in the measurement of the lease liability are classified as cash flows from operating activities.
 The Group has classified cash flows from operating leases as operating activities.